deficollective/defiscan/src/content/protocols/morpho.md

 At the time of writing this review, more than 35% of the live Morpho Markets, or more than 30% of Morpho's TVL, make use of this standard price oracle and a Chainlink curated price feed.
 An analysis of this with results can be found on our [GitHub](https://github.com/deficollective/morpho-oracles-analysis).
 Thus, even though technically not enforced, Chainlink forms a critical dependency of the Morpho protocol.

-The Chainlink oracle system itself is upgradeable potentially resulting in the publishing of unintended or malicious prices.
-The permissions to upgrade are controlled by a multisig account with a 4-of-9 signers threshold.
-This multisig account is listed in the Chainlink docs but signers are not publicly announced.
-The Chainlink multisig thus does not suffice the Security Council requirements specified by either L2Beat or DeFiScan resulting in a High centralization score.
-We detail our findings further in a dedicated [report](./chainlink-oracles.md).
+The Chainlink oracle system exhibits a High centralization score as reported [here](./chainlink-oracles.md).

 # Governance